Personal profile

 Biography

-Dr. Bora Min is a lecturer in Marketing at the Monash Business School, Monash University (Caulfield, Melbourne).
-Bora earend her Ph.D. in Marketing from the Marshall School of Business, Unversity of Southern California, and joined Monash University in 2018.
-She is a consumer behavior researcher and experimentalist.
+Dr. Bora Min is a Senior Lecturer in the Marketing department at the Monash Business School, Monash University (Caulfield, Melbourne).
+Bora earend her Ph.D. in Marketing from the Marshall School of Business, Unversity of Southern California.
+She is a consumer behaviour researcher and experimentalist.

 Ph.D., Marketing